csci104/site/syllabus/index.md

 We will guarantee that you will get at least the grade indicated by the following scale.
 Because of the fairly generous scale we will not round up if you are close to the lower threshold of a letter grade.
-At the end of the semester, we may decide to lower the scale if the exams were more difficult than intended.

 <div class="text-align-center">
   <table class="simple center">